-Housing Policies for Undergraduate Residence Halls
+Housing Policies for Undergraduate Residential Communities

 The University believes its residential facilities provide the foundation of community life.
 In order to maintain the proper safety and security of these communities, residents and guests must abide by certain housing policies and expectations.
 The following includes some of the University’s housing policies.
 Students are expected to know and abide by these policies.
-Failure to follow the directives of residence hall staff, Office of Housing staff, Residential Life staff, or campus safety personnel may result in a referral to the University Conduct Process.
+Failure to follow the directives of residence hall staff, Office of Residential Life staff, or campus safety personnel may result in a referral to the University Conduct Process.

 Any structure which has by its appearance the function of serving alcohol is prohibited.
 The hall staff is responsible for determining whether a structure is a bar.